ximeguerron/qualityModel/README.md

 ## 2. Method {#method}

-Our proposal is a quality model for cloud services that meet the conditions for a mixed approach and has been defined based on these two resources.
+Our proposal is a quality model for cloud services that meets the conditions for a mixed approach and has been defined based on these two resources.
 On the one hand, the quality model proposed by the ISO/IEC 25010 standard, defines the system and software quality characteristics and subcharacteristics at a high level of abstraction.
 The issue with this standard is that it provides a generic model that needs to be adapted to the specific context or domain of cloud services.

 On the other hand, a taxonomy of metrics for the evaluation of cloud services was obtained through an SLR [3].
 The process followed in the SLR contains three main phases: planning to define the review protocol, conducting to perform data collection, and reporting to communicate and report the results.
 In addition, the taxonomy creation